Quantum Linear System Solvers: A Survey of Algorithms and Applications: Quantum Linear Systems Algorithms

 Just as in Ref.~\cite{an_quantum_2020}, a Hamiltonian needs to be specified which encodes the solution to the QLSP.
-Let $H(t)$ be defined as in \cref{sec:time-opt-adiabatic}, which we write as $H=(1-f)H_0 + f H_1$ with the adiabatic parameter implicit.
-The lower bound on the gap of $H(f)$ is given by $\Delta^*(f)=1-f+\frac{f}{\kappa}$.
+Let $H(t)$ be defined as in \cref{sec:time-opt-adiabatic}, which we write as $H=(1-f(t))H_0 + f(t) H_1$.
+The lower bound on the gap of $H(f(t))$ is given by $\Delta^*(f(t))=1-f(t)+\frac{f(t)}{\kappa}$.
 We can then run AQC($p$) with constant precision as mentioned before, giving an algorithm with runtime $O(\kappa)$.
 Finally the eigenstate filtering procedure can be applied, which we detail below.
 Then the eigenstate filtering operator $R_{\ell}(\frac{H_1}{\spr};\frac{1}{\spr \kappa})$ is applied where

 with $T_\ell$ the $\ell$-th Chebyshev polynomial of the first kind.
-This polynomial has several properties (see Lemma 2 in \cite{Lin2020optimalpolynomial}) which allows to approximate a projector $P_\lambda$ by applying $R_\ell$ to $H-\lambda \I$.
+This polynomial has several properties (see Lemma 2 in \cite{Lin2020optimalpolynomial}) which allows to approximate a projector $P_\lambda$ by applying $R_\ell$ to $H-\lambda I$.
 After the operator $R_\ell (\frac{H_1}{\spr};\frac{1}{\spr\kappa})$ is applied, the solution $\ket{\mathbf{x}}$ is obtained with $\Omega(1)$ success probability.

 We will now show that the QZE-based algorithm also provides a simple digital implementation of the adiabatic evolution, which can yield the nearly optimal query complexity $\tilde{O}(\kappa \log(1/\varepsilon))$~\cite{Lin2020optimalpolynomial}.